oxyisbad222/AstorPeak/README.md

 Ever wanted to live another life?
 In the sprawling, sun-scorched metropolis of the City of Angels, you can be anyone.
 A hero, a villain, a lover, a fighter, a kingpin, or a ghost.
 The choice is yours.

--   **🤖 Truly Dynamic Storytelling**: Powered by the Gemini AI, no two playthroughs are the same.
+-   **🤖 Truly Dynamic Storytelling**: Powered by modern AI models like Gemini, Claude, and GPT-4o, no two playthroughs are the same.
+-   **⚡️ Zero-Setup Client-Side AI**: Runs entirely in your browser using Puter.js, no backend or API keys required.
 -   **🌃 A City of Vice & Virtue**: Explore a gritty, mature world inspired by the darkest corners of Los Angeles.
 -   **📊 Live on the Edge**: Keep a close eye on your vitals with a real-time HUD (Money 💵, Health ❤️, Reputation 😈, Relationships 👥).
 -   **🔞 100% Uncensored**: This is a game for adults with realistic consequences.